nikumar1206/puff/README.md

 - Server Side Events do not support all event types
 - Improve documentation everywhere
 - Better adherance to OpenAPI spec
+- Change the name for IncludeRouter/IncludeMiddleware.
+It is obtuse.